Table of contents

 Account types are a group of accounts that you can report on, for example, Revenue, Labour revenue and Materials revenue all sit in the Account type Revenue.

-You can edit the details of account codes on the Settings > Accounting > Account codes menu.
+You can manage account codes on the Settings > Accounting > Account codes menu.

 The Statement column determines whether the account will update the balance of the transaction on the Profit & Loss report (PL) or Balance Sheet report (BS).